discolabs/django-shopify-auth/README.md

 We're assuming in this setup that you're using a standard Django project layout (the sort that's created with the `django-admin.py startproject` command).
 We're also assuming that our project is called `auth_demo` and that the primary Django app inside our project is going to be called `auth_app`.

-If you ever get lost or aren't really sure what to do, you can refer to the [demo app](https://github.com/discolabs/auth_demo).

 ### 1. Install package